reflex-frp/reflex-dom-contrib/README.md

 ## Contributing

-The easiest way to build reflex-dom-contrib is to clone the [reflex-platform repository](https://github.com/reflex-frp/reflex-platform).
-Assuming you cloned it in your home directory you can then do this:
+The easiest way to build reflex-dom-contrib is with Nix.
+To build the package, use nix-build like this:

-    cd path/to/reflex-dom-contrib
-    ~/reflex-platform/scripts/work-on ghcjs ./.
+    nix-build -A ghc.reflex-dom-contrib

-That will put you in a nix-shell with the necessary environment.
-Then you can build like this:
+To enter a shell with all the dependencies, just run `nix-shell`.
+Then you can build with cabal as with any other Haskell package.

-    cabal install --ghcjs

-or

-    cabal configure --ghcjs
-    cabal build